ddvk/remarkable-autoinstall/rm2/readme.md

 ```

 ## Usage
-Long swipe up to switch to KOReader (exit or swipe up to go back)
+Long swipe up (from bottom to top) to switch to KOReader (exit or swipe up to go back)

 ### Notes